 Beauty has always been important throughout civilisation, whether it be the Ancient Egyptians or the glamourous Georgians.
 People have always wanted to be beautiful.
-In one of my previous posts, I talked about how the beauty standard changes rapidly – Forget Beauty Standards, so take these historical ‘beauty’ tips with a pinch of salt.
+In one of my previous posts, I talked about how the beauty standard changes rapidly – Forget Beauty Standards, so take these gross historical ‘beauty’ tips with a pinch of salt.

 All throughout history there have been some very questionable tricks for beauty.
 There are so many, in fact, that I may have to turn this into a two-part series!